Integrated Healthcare Leadership and Administration (D519)

 Why other options are wrong

-Which of the following statements is NOT true of performance appraisals
+Which of the following is not a best practice for employee performance appraisals

 -